tlhakhan/virtualmachine-builder/README.md

 ESX Build Network | The ESXi port group on which to place the vmnic of the virtual machine.
 ESX Build Username | An ESXi user that can build virtual machines on the ESXi host.
 ESX Build Password | The password for the given ESX Build Username.
+VM Guest Username | The username to SSH into the built virtual machine.
 VM Guest Password | The password to SSH into the built virtual machine.

 Example `setup_env.sh` output: